The Hidden Reason Your Blowouts Never Last

 Why Tension Matters More Than Most Products

-Consumers often spend enormous amounts on products.
+Consumers often spend enormous amounts on products while ignoring tension.

 Tension determines alignment.